Council & Staff

 Amanda Kelly

-Policy and Practice Manager
+Policy & Practice Manager

-Amanda is originally from Ireland and has been living in Tamaki Makaurau for almost 14 years.
-She has previously worked in Local Government and Non-Government Organisations in community development and health promotion roles including supporting the operational response to homelessness at Auckland Council.
+Amanda is originally from Ireland and has been living in Tāmaki Makaurau for almost 14 years.
+She has previously worked in Local Government and non-Government organisations in community development and health promotion roles including supporting the operational response to homelessness at Auckland Council.
 Amanda is passionate about working in a joined up way and improving systems and tools that enable better decision making and outcomes for communities.

 Peter Stowers

-Peter is an accountant with experiences in businesses, charities and not for profits organisations.
+Peter is an accountant with experience in businesses, charities and not for profits organisations.
 Peter is not new to the community housing sector and is highly motivated to use his experiences to support the growth of a thriving Pacific Community Housing sector in Aotearoa.

 Talavao Ngata